 Start looking for scholarships as soon as you’ve made your decision to go to college.
 If you’re in high school, you can start as early as your sophomore or junior year.
 Also, keep looking for other sources of financial aid; new scholarships are created all the time.
 So don’t stop with one search.
 Read about the programs listed below to start your search.

-Note: Programs denoted below by an asterisk (*) are available to undergraduate students only.
+Note: Programs denoted below by an asterisk (*) are available to undergraduate students only, and programs with a double-asterisk (**) are available to graduate students only.
 All other programs are for both undergraduate and graduate students.

 Illinois Scholarship Programs

 - Minority Teachers of Illinois (MTI) Scholarship Program

 - Illinois Special Education Teacher Tuition Waiver (SETTW) Program

 - Early Childhood Access Consortium for Equity (ECACE) Scholarship Program *

 - Displaced Energy Worker Dependent Transition Scholarship Program